rili0214/Dunhuang/README.md

 where $P_m$ is the set of pigments in the mixture and $P_h$ is the set of historically documented pigments for the specific period and region.

 This integration ensures that restoration recommendations balance physical stability with historical authenticity, providing conservators with solutions that are both materially sound and culturally accurate.

-Through extensive experiments on degraded mural sections with known ground truth (discussed in Section 4), we demonstrate that our physics-based approach achieves significantly more accurate pigment identification (87.3% vs. 62.8%) and generates more stable restoration plans (86% long-term stability vs. 54% for traditional methods) compared to existing approaches that primarily use color-matching techniques.